sarahbaker/www.bakertunes.com/about/index.md

 I have over twenty years of experience in music education and over thirty five years' experience as a musician.
 I specialise in conducting and leading choirs with particular expertise in Key Stages 1 and 2.
 I have worked in many schools in Birmingham in a broad variety of social and cultural contexts.

 I have taught private piano pupils for over thirty years, with pupils from six years to mature adults, from beginners to diploma level.
-I teach theory and aural at all levels.
+This includes teaching theory and aural at all levels.

 I have composed songs for over thirty years and have been an arranger since 2006.
-I have composed several musicals for primary age and taken song commissions for mass primary choral events.
+My compositions include several musicals for primary age and song commissions for mass primary choral events.
 I have worked extensively on compositions and arrangements for pre-school music and movement classes.

-I am passionate about music and arts education.
-I believe that the performing arts uniquely support children's educational success and achievement.
+I am passionate about music and arts education and believe that the performing arts uniquely support children's educational success and achievement.

 ## Work